moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/ci_job_token/_index.md

 - [`iss`](https://datatracker.ietf.org/doc/html/rfc7519#section-4.1.1): The entity that issued the token.
 - [`sub`](https://datatracker.ietf.org/doc/html/rfc7519#section-4.1.2): The subject of the token, represented as a [Global ID](https://docs.gitlab.com/ee/api/graphql/#global-ids).
-- [`aud`](https://datatracker.ietf.org/doc/html/rfc7519#section-4.1.3): The intended audience of the token (e.g., the REST API, GraphQL API, Docker Registry API, etc.).
+- [`aud`](https://datatracker.ietf.org/doc/html/rfc7519#section-4.1.3): The intended audience of the token (e.g., REST API, GraphQL API, Docker Registry API, etc.).
 - [`exp`](https://datatracker.ietf.org/doc/html/rfc7519#section-4.1.4): The token's expiration time (defaults to the maximum duration of a CI job).
-- [`scope`](https://datatracker.ietf.org/doc/html/rfc8693#name-scope-scopes-claim): The list of permissions available to the token.
+- [`scope`](https://datatracker.ietf.org/doc/html/rfc8693#name-scope-scopes-claim): The list of permissions associated with the token.
 See the [Permissions](#permissions) section below for a comprehensive list.
+  - Each key in this object represents a single resource, identified by a [Global ID](https://docs.gitlab.com/ee/api/graphql/#global-ids), with an array of allowed permissions.
+  - Initially, we will support encoding `gid://gitlab/Project/<id>`, `gid://gitlab/Group/<id>`, and `gid://gitlab/Ci::Build/<id>` to limit the types of resources that can be encoded.

 **Pros:**